Top Model (French TV series) season 2

 The second season of Top Model aired on weekdays from October to December 2007, with a total of 41 episodes broadcast.
+This season follows 14 girls as they compete with each other to become the new face of Dessange Paris for 1 year.

 Slovak-born model Adriana Karembeu hosted the competition, and the judging panel consisted of Dutch model and journalist Rosalie Afflelou, model scout and agency director Brice Compagnon and fashion designer Benjamin Galopin.

 The international destinations for this season were London, Milan and Moscow.
 The winner of the competition was 17-year-old Karen Pillet from Maintenon.

 Format changes

 This season, the episodes will broadcast daily from Monday to Friday for 8 weeks, with 41 episodes broadcast.
 Each day, the members of the jury give the girls their personalized schedule.
 On the program: photoshoot, sports lessons with Gregory Bouchelaghem, theater lessons with Rodolphe Sand, dentist with Philippe Chpindel, makeover with Dany Sanz, Julia Fisher or Vincent McDoom, personal development course with Marine Méchin.